-Seisonkaku Villa is right next to Kenrokuen Garden.
-You can reach Kenrokuen easily from Kanazawa Station’s east exit by taking the Kanazawa Loop Bus or Hokutetsu buses.
-The Loop Bus takes 20 minutes and costs 210 yen.
-Hokutetsu buses take 15 minutes to get to Kenrokuen-shita for the same price.
+Seisonkaku Villa is located right next to Kenrokuen Garden.
+You can easily reach Kenrokuen from Kanazawa Station’s east exit by taking the Kanazawa Loop Bus or Hokutetsu buses.
+The Loop Bus takes 20 minutes and costs 210 yen, while Hokutetsu buses reach Kenrokuen-shita in 15 minutes for the same fare.

 Seisonkaku Villa

-Seisonkaku Villa (成巽閣, Seisonkaku), located in the southeast corner of Kenrokuen Garden, was built by a Maeda lord in the final years of the Edo Period for his mother.
-This elegant villa is one of the finest remaining samurai residences in Japan.
-The villa boasts expansive tatami rooms spread across two floors, offering a glimpse into the luxurious lifestyle of the samurai.
+Seisonkaku Villa (成巽閣, Seisonkaku), located in the southeast corner of Kanazawa’s renowned Kenrokuen Garden, was built during the late Edo Period by a Maeda lord for his mother.
+This exquisite villa is one of the finest remaining examples of a samurai residence, offering visitors a glimpse into the luxurious lifestyle of the period’s elite.
+The villa features spacious tatami rooms spread across two floors, elegantly decorated and meticulously preserved, showcasing the architectural beauty and refinement characteristic of the era.

 Hours and Fees